-Common design complaints from mobile home owners are vinyl-coated walls, laminated cabinetry, and low side walls and ceilings.
-We’ll show you how a professional interior designer conquers these issues with tons of great mobile home decorating ideas for every room.
+Common design complaints from mobile home owners are the vinyl-coated walls, laminated cabinetry, and the ceilings.
+We’ll show you how a professional interior designer conquers each of these issues and share some great mobile home decorating ideas for every room.

 Lighting is an important feature in any room but especially for mobile homes.
 The low 7′ sidewalls and smaller windows that most factory-built homes have are difficult design obstacles to overcome, especially if you are on a remodeling budget.